cs1302uga/cs1302-hw05/README.md

    and the line under `CODE BLOCK 7` do not match the output from the program execution, then make a note of it, then try to fix your diagrams and output before claiming this checkpoint.

-1. Add the actual output from running the application to your `SUBMISSION.md` file as explained in the submission instructions below.
+1. Add the actual output from running the application to a file called `SUBMISSION.md`.
+This file should be located directly within the `cs1302-hw05` directory.
+Go ahead and add this output now - the next checkpoint will have you change the code, so it's best to save this output now.
+The expected format of this file can be found below in the "Submission Steps".

 <hr/>